 Throughout 2007-2014, in addition to his novel-writing, Goebel taught English composition at a local community college; became a freelance writer—writing for Mercedes-Benz and having his essays and features published in Die Zeit, Süddeutsche Zeitung, Der Tagesspiegel, Kulturaustausch, Du, esquire.com, and Oxford American; wrote more screenplays; and worked on a songwriting/recording project under the name Dr. Lawyer.

-Goebel continues to live in Kentucky with his wife and son.
-His non-creative interests are watching WWE professional wrestling; learning to speak German; and watching movies and a few TV shows.
+Goebel continues to live in Kentucky.
+He has a son, Joe, with his ex-wife.
+His non-creative interests are watching WWE professional wrestling; learning to speak German and Spanish; and watching movies and a few TV shows.

 photo by Isolde Ohlbaum

 NOTE: TO CONTACT GOEBEL, GO TO CONTACT PAGE.
 COMMENTS BELOW WILL NOT BE CHECKED.